-So you need a loan, but do not want a secured one even though you can submit a collateral to the bank.
-But what if it is the only asset you posses which is worth some financial value?
+So you need a loan, but do not want a secured one even though you can submit collateral to the bank.
+But what if it is the only asset you possess that is worth some financial value?
 For example, a house you own, bonds, shares etc. Is it safe to apply for a secured loan in this scenario?
 It could be if you are very sure of your repayment capacity or are fine with letting go of the security in case you default, but not otherwise.

-Making yourself consistent with paying EMIs will not only instil a good financial habit, but also improve your credit score.
+Making yourself consistent with paying EMIs will not only instil a good financial habit but also improve your credit score.
 So, you should never think of becoming a defaulter even if you take a secured loan.

 2. You Need a Small Loan Amount

 If you need only a small amount of loan, say up to 1-5 lacs or 10 lacs, then you shall not apply for a secured loan.
-Repayment tenure for small amount borrowed is usually lower than secured loans, thus you can plan your finances to pay the loan amount with the interest.
+The repayment tenure for a small amount borrowed is usually lower than secured loans, thus you can plan your finances to pay the loan amount with the interest.
 Though it may bring you relief to choose a secured loan, it is unnecessary to do so if you want to borrow a small amount.

 3. You Can Repay Comfortably

 If you can repay the loan without much of a problem, then there is no requirement to put assets at stake or keep those locked up with the bank till repayment tenure.
-If you draw sufficient income to pay the installments in time, then secured loan may not be necessary.
+If you draw sufficient income to pay the instalments in time, then a secured loan may not be necessary.

-However, it is also true that taking only unsecured loans can have negative impact on your credit score, so you may want to apply for secured loans as well as unsecured ones in your borrowing journey.
+However, it is also true that taking only unsecured loans can have a negative impact on your credit score, so you may want to apply for secured loans as well as unsecured ones in your borrowing journey.